berlinplan/berlinplan.github.io/readme.md

 > <sub> *colonization had a huge Impact on Development in Western countries(215)* </sub>

-## is #blacklivesmatter #equality bullshit?
+##  #awareness #equality #YouAintNoMuslimBruv, bullshit?

-> <sub>consumers use luxury goods to signal their social status (222) </sub>
+> <sub> Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #equality , #blacklivesmatter in the fight against social injustices.(218) </sub>

-> <sub> Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #blacklivesmatter in the fight against social injustices.(218) </sub>
+> <sub> Consumers use luxury goods to signal their social status (222) </sub>

-How can a Company, increase inequality through production, and employ on social media to address social injustices?(219)
+increase inequality through production, but employ on social media to address social injustices, bullshit?(219)

 > Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
 (217)